 - Determine guardrails about when you'll respond and when you won't.

 - Figure out what you'll say when you do respond.

 - Build best practices about responding.

 - Measure and report on your social media customer service efforts.

 - Create a social media platform adoption process.

-But before you can start executing on a killer social media customer service plan, you need to find the answers to a few key questions:
+Before you can start executing on a strong social media customer service plan, you need to find the answers to a few key questions: